ToniMcQueen/oneplus6t-install-linux-Arch-on-arm-845/README.md

 ## Fast Install Path

-If the bootloader is already unlocked and the phone is already in fastboot mode, the sponsored install flow is intentionally short:
+If the bootloader is already unlocked and the phone is already in fastboot mode,the install flow is intentionally short:

 ```sh
 git clone https://github.com/ToniMcQueen/oneplus6t-install-linux-Arch-on-arm-845.git
 cd oneplus6t-install-linux-Arch-on-arm-845
 ./oneplus6t-install
 ```

-Because this repository is private, clone access requires the GitHub account that was granted sponsor repository access.

 The one-file launcher prints troubleshooting notes and then runs: